tkiansoon/coding-standards/coldfusion.md

 ### <a name="object-names">Class/Component/Interface Names</a>

 Class/Component/Interface names should be nouns, as they represent most likely things or objects.
 They should be written in camel case with only the **first** letter capitalized for each word.
 Use whole words and avoid acronyms and abbreviations if possible.
-Interfaces should begin with the letter **I**.
 Base or abstract classes should denote themselves in the name as well as either **BaseClass or AbstractClass**.
 Examples:

 ```
 -- DO THIS --
-URLConverter
+URLConverter.cfc
-RSSReader
+RSSReader.cfc
-Serializable
+Serializable.cfc
-ISearchEngine
+SearchEngineInterface.cfc
-IResults
+Results.cfc
-BaseEntity
+BaseEntity.cfc
-AbstractLogger
+AbstractLogger.cfc

 -- NOT THIS --
-urlConverter
+urlConverter.cfc
-rssreader
+rssreader.cfc
-serializable
+serializable.cfc
-iSearchEngine
+iSearchEngine.cfc
-results
+results.cfc
-entityToRuleThemAll
+entityToRuleThemAll.cfc
-ALogger
+ALogger.cfc
 ```